Everything You’re Doing To Heal Is Why You Can’t Move On

 It’s a line in the sand.

-The moment you stop negotiating with your past... and start becoming the woman you’ve decided to be.
+The moment you decide to stop negotiating with your past… a different future begins to unfold.

 This is not for women who are looking for someone to listen.